Resources for Parents

 • Do you need a ride to school?

-• They will be shown the shelter space.
-This includes:
+They will be shown the shelter space and assigned:

-• Lights are shut off between 11 and midnight and turned on at 7am to give youth plenty of time to sleep.
-Overhead lights are turned off and lamps are left on, so youth can be monitored entire time,
+Lights are shut off between 11 pm and midnight and turned on at 7 am to give youth plenty of time to sleep.

-• Youth attending school will be given transportation to their school at no cost.
+Youth attending school are provided transportation to their school at no cost.

 Is it safe?